ajparsons/twfy-python/README.md

-# Python binding for theyworkforyou.com API
+# twfy-python - Python binding for TheyWorkForYou API

 Adaptation of Paul Doran's [twfython](http://code.google.com/p/twfython/).
 Now works in Python 2/3.
+Some basic behaviour changed, so package renamed.

 You will need an API key to use the theyworkforyou.com API, get one here http://www.theyworkforyou.com/api/key